cannoli-cat/FPS-Movement/README.md

 # FPS-Movement
-FPS Parkour-Like movement system for unity.
+- FPS movement system for unity.
 Highly customizable.

 ## Installation
 - Install latest release and import .unitypackage to your project